getmirai/mpsgraph-rs/README.md

 This crate provides Rust bindings for the Metal Performance Shaders Graph framework, a high-level graph-based API for defining neural network models that run on the GPU.
 It uses:

-- Modern `extern_class!` pattern from objc2 for class definitions
-- Automatic memory management with `Retained<T>` instead of manual retain/release
 - More idiomatic Rust API with improved type safety
-- Better Debug and display support via standard traits
 - Cleaner FFI boundary between Rust and Objective-C
+- Automatic memory management with `Retained<T>` instead of manual retain/release

 ## Requirements